 Born in Cuba, Cuellar began his baseball career playing for an army team.
 He was signed by the Cincinnati Redlegs in 1957 and played in the minors for the Havana Sugar Kings from 1957 to 1960.
 He also made a pair of appearances in the majors with Cincinnati in April 1959, giving up 7 earned runs over 4 innings.
 After being released by the Reds, he pitched for the Monterrey Sultanes of the Mexican League in 1962 and played in the Detroit Tigers and Cleveland Indians chains the next summer.
 He was acquired by the St. Louis Cardinals prior to the 1964 season and went 6-1 for the Jacksonville Suns before being called up to the majors, where he was 5-5 in 32 outings.

-Cuellar was back with Jacksonville to start 1965 and he went 9-1 for the team.
-He was then traded to the Houston Astros in June and appeared in 25 big league games for his new team.
+Cuellar was back with Jacksonville to start 1965 and went 9-1 for the team.
+He was traded to the Houston Astros in June and appeared in 25 big league games for his new team.
 Although he went just 1-4, he was up in the majors for good.
 The next year, his 2.22 ERA was second-best in the National League - Sandy Koufax was first, Juan Marichal was third, Jim Bunning was fourth, and Bob Gibson was fifth.
 That summer, he went 12-10 on a team that posted a 72-90 record.
 In 1967, he put up a 16-11 mark on a club that was 69-93.
 He also made the All-Star team for the first time in his career that year.
 Following a sub-.500 1968 campaign, Cuellar was dealt to the Baltimore Orioles as part of the trade that brought Curt Blefary to Houston.

-In his first year with the Orioles, Cuellar went 23-11 with a 2.38 ERA and shared the Cy Young Award with Denny McLain (the pair had tied in the voting).
-He also made three postseason starts, including a complete game victory in Game One of the 1969 World Series against the New York Mets.
-He posted an even better record 1970, going 24-8 while leading the American League in wins and complete games (21), but finished fourth in Cy Young voting behind Jim Perry, teammate Dave McNally, and Sam McDowell.
+In his first year with the Orioles, Cuellar went 23-11 with a 2.38 ERA and shared the Cy Young Award with Denny McLain (the pair tied in the voting).
+He also made three postseason starts, including a complete game victory in Game 1 of the 1969 World Series against the New York Mets.
+He posted an even better record in 1970, going 24-8 while leading the American League in wins and complete games (21), but finished fourth in Cy Young voting behind Jim Perry, teammate Dave McNally, and Sam McDowell.
 In that year's World Series, he won the fifth and deciding game, hurling a complete game after giving up three runs to the Reds in the first inning.

 Cuellar went 20-9 for the O's in 1971, his third straight campaign of twenty or more wins.
-His team again reached the World Series, but he lost both his starts as Baltimore fell to the Pittsburgh Pirates.
+His team again reached the World Series, but he lost both starts as Baltimore fell to the Pittsburgh Pirates.
 After winning 18 games in both 1972 and 1973, he recorded 22 wins in 1974 while leading the AL with a .688 winning percentage.
 He slipped to 14-12 as a 38 year old in 1975 and then dropped to 4-13 with a 4.96 ERA in 1976 before being released by the Orioles following the season.

 - 4-time All-Star (1967, 1970, 1971 & 1974)